-Star Wars order: The correct way to watch all the movies
+What order should you watch all the Star Wars films and shows?

 - Episode IX: The Rise of Skywalker (2019)

-The Machete Order
+The Machete order

-The "Machete Order" basically cuts The Phantom Menace from your rewatch, because many people really don't enjoy that film, and it preserves the "I am your father" moment.
-But it was created in 2011, doesn't include the sequels, and therefore is no longer a complete viewing order.
+The "Machete Order" basically cuts The Phantom Menace from your movie rewatch, because many people don't enjoy that film.
+It preserves the "I am your father" moment.
+But it was created in 2011, so it doesn't include the sequels and is no longer a complete order.

 - Episode IV: A New Hope (1977)